Mr Brendan Moran MCh FRCS

 Mr Faheez Mohamed MD, MBChB, FRCSEd

 is a consultant general and colorectal surgeon at Hampshire Hospitals NHS Foundation Trust’s Basingstoke and North Hampshire Hospital.
 Mr Mohamed is a fully trained laparoscopic colorectal surgeon, with a specialist interest in colorectal cancer, pseudomyxoma peritonei and peritoneal malignancy.
 He has published extensively on peritoneal malignancy and has a national and international reputation, having trained with Mr Paul Sugarbaker in Washington.

-is consultant radiologist and the NHS lead in imaging research at The Royal Marsden Hospital, London.
-Dr Brown has pioneered the application of MRI in the pre-operative staging and assessment of rectal cancers.
+is a consultant radiologist and the NHS lead in imaging research at The Royal Marsden Hospital, London.
+Prof Brown has pioneered the application of MRI in the pre-operative staging and assessment of rectal cancers.

-Dr Brown was a member of the steering committee for the multi-disciplinary team development programme for rectal cancer and is frequently invited to talk at international meetings and symposia.
-Dr Brown is a world expert on MRI and on the optimal staging and imaging of colorectal cancer.
+Prof Brown was a member of the steering committee for the multi-disciplinary team development programme for rectal cancer and is frequently invited to talk at international meetings and symposia.
+Prof Brown is a world expert on MRI and on the optimal staging and imaging of colorectal cancer.

 Dr Hilary O’Neill MB BCh